zongili/Mapping_Earthquakes/README.md

 ### Tools:
 JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
 Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data. a URL for GeoJSON earthquake data from the USGS website.
 ## Analysis:
+sifted through data provided by U.S. Geological Survey to create a visulaization to map earthquake  data by latitude and longitude.
+With CD3, created a scatter plot comparing two different variables. created sophisticated plots by using all of the data provided and using an interactive plot.

 •	Retrieve data from a GeoJSON file.
 •	Make API requests to a server to host geographical maps.